georgeh02/seniorproject2/Deliverables/3-SoftwareDevelopmentPlan.md

 # WaveX - Software Development Plan

 ## 4.1   Plan Introduction
-This Software Development Plan details the planned development for the WaveX softare synthesizer, which provides users with the ability to design and play sounds for use in audio production.
+This Software Development Plan details the planned development for the WaveX softare synthesizer, which provides users with the ability to design sounds for use in audio production.

-WaveX will feature a variety of sound design tools including 2 oscillators, an ADSR envelope, a filter, an LFO, and reverb and delay effects.
+WaveX will feature a variety of sound design tools including 2 oscillators, an ADSR envelope, a filter, reverb and delay effects.
 These tools will allow a user to shape the sound to their liking.
+Additionally, since WaveX will be made in the VST format, it can be used within DAW's to sequence MIDI notes
 WaveX will be made in the VST format, meaning MIDI compatability

 ## 4.1.1 Project Deliverables